Scaling study of diffusion in dynamic crowded spaces: Conclusions

-\paragraph*{Conclusions.} We have performed a comprehensive investigation of diffusion in the void space of a dynamic version of the Swiss-cheese model in dimensions one through three.
-We have characterized the critical point governing the anomalous diffusion using two exponents, one of which is the traditional conductivity exponent $\mu$ and the other of which we call $\psi$.
+We have performed a comprehensive investigation of diffusion in the void space of a dynamic version of the Swiss-cheese model in dimensions one through three.
+We have characterized the critical point governing the anomalous diffusion using two exponents, one of which is the traditional conductivity exponent $\mu$, and the other of which we call $\psi$.
 The latter exponent describes scaling of the effective diffusivity at precisely the critical obstacle density.
 For dimensions one through three we find $\psi=0$, $\psi=0.274(2)$ and $\psi=0.520(3)$, respectively.

 Together, $\mu$ and $\psi$ can be used to encode the quantitative behavior of the system for a wide range of obstacle densities and diffusivities.
-This scaling is expected to be universal and covers several orders of magnitude in the mobility of the obstacles, so it should be directly relevant to the interpretation of cellular transport and other experiments on crowded spaces.
+The physics of critical phenomena and the renormalization group suggests that this scaling, which covers several orders of magnitude in the mobility of the obstacles, will be universal, so our results should be directly relevant to the interpretation of cellular transport and other experiments on crowded spaces.